 Most WordPress tutorials will advise you to back up your site before making significant changes, and updating PHP is no exception.
 The actual switch to PHP typically won’t bring up any show-stopping issues.
-But, just in case, it’s always ideal to have a failsafe copy on hand.
+But, just in case, having a failsafe copy on hand is always ideal.

-For help with this, see our guide to backing up your WordPress website.
+For help, see our guide to backing up your WordPress website.

-3. Update your WordPress core, plugins, and active theme.
+3. Update your WordPress core, plugins, and the active theme.

 With a backup ready, you can begin preparing your website for the PHP update.

-To prevent functionality issues stemming from poor compatibility with PHP, check that all your themes, plugins, and core files are running their latest versions.
-Quality plugins and themes should work with PHP 8 — if not, find one that does.
+To prevent functionality issues from poor compatibility with PHP, check that all your themes, plugins, and core files are running their latest versions.
+Quality plugins and themes should work with PHP 8.1 — if not, find ones that do.